How to research the history, development, architecture, collections and management of the State Library of Victoria.

 1944 Revolving doors installed in entrance

-1948 February first intake to Library training school
+1948 February First intake to the Library training school

 1951 July 2 Foundation stone laid for La Trobe Library